driebit/ginger/docs/docker.md

     $ docker-compose -f docker-compose.yml -f docker-compose.zotonic.yml up
     ```

+    This will compile Zotonic so it starts properly even after changing Zotonic
+    branches or versions.

-3. If you wish to point to a Zotonic clone in another directory, override the
+    If you wish to point to a Zotonic clone in another directory, override the
     `ZOTONIC` environment variable:

     ```bash
     $ ZOTONIC=/some/other/zotonic/dir docker-compose -f docker-compose.yml -f docker-compose.zotonic.yml up
+    ```

+3. To run the Zotonic tests:

+    ```bash
+    $ docker-compose -f docker-compose.yml -f docker-compose.zotonic.yml run zotonic test
     ```